rust-lang/rust-project-goals/src/rfc.md

 * An **RFC with a finalized process** that we can use going forward

 ### Milestones

-The long-term vision is to create a sustainable goals process for the project.
-Per the axiom that **goals cover a problem, not a solution**, this goal does not propose a specific process. **Rather, the goal is to devise the process.** To help us get going quickly, the intent is that the goal owner will design and drive an experiental process, including (a) selecting a slate of goals that will be confirmed by the teams they affect; (b) monitoring and reporting on progress towards those goals; and (c) developing infrastructure to support that monitoring and lessen the load.
-Experience from that will be used to shape an RFC that describes the process to use for the future (assuming the experiment is a success).

 Key milestones along the way (with the most impactful highlighted in bold):